 Getting to the Race

 Due to Metro's "SafeTrack" program, all early morning openings for Washington, DC's Metro subway have been cancelled.
 This means Metro transportation to the Credit Union Cherry Blossom Ten Mile and 5K Run Walk will not be available between 5:00 A.M. and 7:00 A.M. on Sunday, April 2.
+(Metro might be available for going to the 5K; see below for details).
 Metro will be available for returning from the race.

 Below are some suggestions on how to get to the race.
 During Cherry Blossom season, parking is always at a premium.
 We suggest that you arrive early.

 - Reserve a parking spot with SpotHero.
-SpotHero is working with parking lots to have them open at 5 AM on race morning.
-More details to come shortly!
+SpotHero is working with parking lots to have them open at 5 A.M. on race morning.
+Click Here to reserve a parking spot on SpotHero.

 - This map shows all of the metered DC parking in the city.
 Please note that meter parking is controlled by the city and this can change at any time.